This article contains affiliate links. We may earn a small commission if you purchase via these links.

 The reticle has dual illumination (red and green) with 5 brightness levels.
 Being in the second/rear focal plane, the ranging and bullet drop holdover points are only applicable at max 7x magnification.
 It seems it's a non-caliber-specific reticle that has holdover hashmarks out to 500 yards with some 50-yard increment dots.

-But, you better decide if you really want it before you mount it since Monstrum’s 30-day no questions asked return policy requires the scope be returned in “unused condition with all original parts and packaging.”
-That can be hard to qualify for after you mount it and find it doesn’t fit your needs or it’s defective.
+But, you better decide if you really want it before you mount it since Monstrum's 30-day no questions asked return policy requires the scope be returned in "unused condition with all original parts and packaging."
+That can be hard to qualify for after you mount it to your AR 15 and find it doesn't fit your needs or it's defective.
 Luckily, it is backed by 1-year warranty.

-It’s a great, lightweight option for a beginner shooter looking for a scope on the better end of the entry-level market.
+It's a great, lightweight option for a beginner shooter looking for an AR15 scope on the better end of the entry-level market.

-Don’t have the savings to drop a heavy wad of dough on an expensive scope?
-Need something right now that’s good enough to get the job done?
+Don't have the savings to drop a heavy wad of dough on the best most expensive AR 15 scope?
+Need something right now that's good enough to get the job done?
 Velocity Outdoors is the parent company that owns the CenterPoint Optics brand, and we can thank them for affordable, quality scopes.
-Although it’s in the beginner’s market and budget, it’s a scope that will introduce you to what’s available beyond a red dot.
+Although it's in the beginner's market and budget, it's a scope that will introduce you to what's available beyond a red dot.

 - 3 MOA center dot